 If ALT or AST are elevated but are less than 3 times the upper limit of normal then:

-- · Continue the statin and repeat in a month. - If they remain elevated but are less than 3 times the upper limit of normal then continue statin and repeat again in 6 months.
+- · Do not routinely exclude from statin treatment - Continue the statin and repeat in a month. - If they remain elevated but are less than 3 times the upper limit of normal then continue statin and repeat again in 6 months.